Flooring Installation Quote Checklist

 Solid and engineered hardwood must acclimate to your home's humidity before installation.
 If a contractor doesn't mention it, that's a sign of inexperience.

-Three things to confirm before signing any contract
+Three things to confirm before signing a flooring installation contract